MicrosoftDocs/dataexplorer-docs/data-explorer/ingestion-wizard-existing-table.md

 ## Complete data ingestion

-In the **Data ingestion completed** window, all three steps will be marked with green check marks when data ingestion finishes successfully.
+In the **Data ingestion completed** window, all three steps are marked with green check marks when data ingestion finishes successfully.

 :::image type="content" source="media/ingestion-wizard-existing-table/one-click-data-ingestion-complete.png" alt-text="Screenshot of ingestion wizard summary when ingestion is completed.":::